 Many resources are available to all Oberlin College students.
-However, students who request accommodations based on a diagnosed disability must register with Student Accessibility Services.
+However, students who request accommodations based on a diagnosed disability must register with the Office for Disability & Access.

-Appropriate and reasonable accommodations are best determined through an interactive process that includes the student, student accessibility services staff, course instructors, and other faculty or staff members as appropriate.
+Appropriate and reasonable accommodations are best determined through an interactive process that includes the student, ODA staff, course instructors, and other faculty or staff members as appropriate.
 Students are expected to make accommodation requests in a timely fashion as accommodations cannot be applied retroactively.

 - Get Started HERE.

 - A staff member will reach out to you with the next steps.

 - If you have already been working with ODA, please log into ODA Online .
 Login using your ObieID and password.

 - The first time you sign into the portal, you will be asked to complete a Confidentiality Agreement regardless if you signed a paper copy in the past.
 This is a one time process, and you may add or retract permissions at will.

 - If you want to give permission to speak with your parents (or anyone other than yourself), select Information Release Consent, then Family Release.
 To add another person to your release, complete a second Family Release.